History of the Catholic Church: Late antiquity

 Decisions made at the Council of Nicea (325) about the divinity of Christ led to a schism; the new religion, Arianism flourished outside the Roman Empire.
 Partially to distinguish themselves from Arians, Catholic devotion to Mary became more prominent.
 This led to further schisms.

 In 380, mainstream Christianity—as opposed to Arianism—became the official religion of the Roman Empire.
-Christianity became more associated with the Empire, resulting in persecution for Christians living outside of the empire, as their rulers feared Christians would revolt in favor of the Emperor.
-In 385, this new legal authority of the Church resulted in the first use of capital punishment being pronounced as a sentence upon a Christian 'heretic', namely Priscillian.
+Christianity became more associated with the empire, resulting in persecution for Christians living outside of the empire, as their rulers feared Christians would revolt in favor of the Emperor.
+In 385, this new legal authority of the church resulted in the first use of capital punishment being pronounced as a sentence upon a Christian 'heretic', namely Priscillian.

-During this period, the Bible as it has come down to the 21st century was first officially laid out in Church Councils or Synods through the process of official 'canonization'.
+During this period, the Bible as it has come down to the 21st century was first officially laid out in church councils or synods through the process of official 'canonization'.
 Prior to these Councils or Synods, the Bible had already reached a form that was nearly identical to the form in which it is now found.
 According to some accounts, in 382 the Council of Rome first officially recognized the Biblical canon, listing the accepted books of the Old and New Testament, and in 391 the Vulgate Latin translation of the Bible was made.
 Other accounts list the Council of Carthage of 397 as the Council that finalized the Biblical canon as it is known today.
 The Council of Ephesus in 431 clarified the nature of Jesus' incarnation, declaring that he was both fully man and fully God.
 Two decades later, the Council of Chalcedon solidified Roman papal primacy which added to continuing breakdown in relations between Rome and Constantinople, the seat of the Eastern Church.
-Also sparked were the Monophysite disagreements over the precise nature of the incarnation of Jesus which led to the first of the various Oriental Orthodox Churches breaking away from the Catholic Church.
+Also sparked were the Monophysite disagreements over the precise nature of the incarnation of Jesus which led to the first of the various Oriental Orthodox Churches breaking away from the state church of the Roman Empire.